-Our institutional recommendation for a first-line agent is ampicillin/sulbactam (Unasyn).
-In patients with penicillin allergies, ertapenem (Invanz) is used as an alternative.
-While empiric monotherapy with either of these agents is acceptable, coverage for MRSA with an agent such as vancomycin is advisable as methicillin resistance is now found in over 60% of Staphylococcus aureus strains.
-In cases of confirmed Clostridium infection (gas gangrene), intravenous penicillin is the treatment of choice.
+Our institutional recommendation for a first-line agent is piperacillin/tazobactam (Zosyn) plus vancomycin.
+In patients with significant penicillin allergy, clindamycin or metronidazole with an aminoglycoside or fluoroquinolone may be considered.
+In cases of confirmed Clostridium infection (gas gangrene) or Group A streptococcus, intravenous penicillin G plus clindamycin is the treatment of choice.

-Clindamycin has been shown to have anti-toxin properties in necrotizing infections, although this has not been confirmed by Class 1 data.
+Clindamycin has been shown to have antitoxin properties in necrotizing infections, although this has not been confirmed by Class I data.
 In vitro studies have shown that clindamycin inhibits production of staphylococcal toxin in toxic shock syndrome (9).
-Ohlsen et al were able to demonstrate inhibition of alpha toxin production by Staphylococcus aureus in the presence of clindamycin, whereas antibiotics such as beta-lactams and fluoroquinolones may actually induce expression (10).
+Ohlsen et al. were able to demonstrate inhibition of alpha toxin production by Staphylococcus aureus in the presence of clindamycin, whereas antibiotics such as beta-lactams and fluoroquinolones may actually induce expression (10).
 Thus, clindamycin has a theoretical therapeutic advantage in NSTI caused by certain strains of staphylococcus and streptococcus.